itsgeorgema/spotify-mood-player/README.md

 ### 3. Install & Run

 #### Backend
-- download MySQL and set your root password, then download Docker Desktop.
+- Download MySQL and set your root password, then download Docker Desktop.
     - Docker Compose will be used to containerize backend and MySQL database service
-    - compose yml is already defined to containerize services and database schema is already defined
+    - Compose yml is already defined to containerize services and database schema is already defined
 ```bash
 cd backend
 docker compose up --build